KacperBak/scrumcards5/README.md

 Tech data:
 ----------
-- Supports a resolution of 320 x 480 in portrait and landscape
+- Supports a minimum resolution of 320 x 480 in portrait and landscape